nunorc/ImageCutter/README.md

 # ImageCutter
 A simple Python library intended to be the backend of a FITS Image Cut-Out service.
-It does support a more typical scripting usage.
+It also supports a more typical scripting usage.

+It is derived from mkdescut.py from the DESCut package https://github.com/mgckind/descut (see LICENSE.NSCA)

 ## Installation